star-micronics/star-cloudprnt-for-woocommerce/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Resolve a potential script injection vulnerability on the settings page

 = 2.0.3 =
 * Improve buzzer compatibility with mC-Print models.
 * Add option to print ID and or SKU on item lines